isomerpages/moe-queenstownsec/_quest-community/Quest Alumni Association.md

 at Queenstown.</p>
 <p>He now volunteers actively with HPB, IMDA, Team Nila as a way of contributing
 back to society.</p>
-<p>Mr. WOO Kam Mun</p>
+<h4><strong>Mr. WOO Kam Mun (Class of 1975)</strong><br><strong>Committee Member</strong></h4>
-<p>(Class of 1975) Committee Member Mr Woo is a career officer with MINDEF
-until he left the service in 2005.
+<p>Mr Woo is a career officer with MINDEF until he left the service in 2005.
 As an outstanding Military Officer, he was selected to attend a prestigious Overseas Graduate Scholarship and was interviewed by the legendary LG Winston Choo.
 He had to decline the offer as he prioritises his family duties.
 He’s a filial son who wished to be with his ailing dad rather than pursue his career advancement.</p>
 <p>He remembers his time at Queenstown Secondary where he excelled at representing
 the school in various sports like badminton and won various awards at the Combined Schools and National levels.</p>